A delicious and rustic skillet Apple Pie, with a brown sugar and butter filling and decorated with pie crust leaves. Perfect for Fall or Thanksgiving!

 - 1/4 cup water

-- 1 egg, for glaze, separated, retaining yolk and white separately
+- 1 egg, separated, keeping yolk and white separate

 - Optional: Turbinado sugar, coarse or regular white sugar, for sprinkling over crust before baking